knice/inquiry.ucsc.edu/source/_articles/2020-21/river-of-life.md

 Ethiopian Renaissance
 Dam](https://www.salini-impregilo.com/en/projects/dams-hydroelectric-plants/grand-ethiopian-renaissance-dam-project)
 on the Blue Nile, allowing it to contain the Nile at its upper reaches.
-As of late March 2020, tense---and sometimes aborted---discussions over
+As of late March 2020, tense&mdash;and sometimes aborted&mdash;discussions over
 the new dam continued between the two countries.
 To lessen the potential impact on the Nile downstream, Egypt has asked for a slow fill of the new dam's huge reservoir.